-It seems I wasn’t quite as “ready” to prime things as I thought I was yesterday.
-It seems my mind works (assuming that’s not an oxymoron) better earlier in the day than later.
+It seems I wasn’t quite as “ready” for prime time as I thought I was yesterday.
+Evidently, my mind works (assuming that’s not an oxymoron) better earlier in the day than later.
 When I wrapped up last night, I really did think I was ready to throw paint first thing today…and then I sat down at the bench today.
 That’s when I saw all the things I wanted to prime, which is when I saw how few of those were ready to prime.
 Fine.
 Let’s get them ready!
 I mean really…how long could it take?

 The answer to that question was about four hours.

 But I wasn’t aware it was going to take that long, so the first thing I did was to prepare the radio antenna.
 No kit I’m aware of supplies one; they supply the antenna base and expect the builder to supply their own antenna.
 Okay, no problem.
 I’ll just stretch some sprue…uhm…how long a piece do I need?

 My memory is a funny thing (mine is just hysterical).
 One of the bits it burped up was that in one of the Sherman kits, the length of the antenna is specified.
 There are four kits sitting on the shelves in the shop and of course it was the last one I looked in that had that information.
 7cm.

 Those of you who model know that the little tiny nose probes on a 1/48 scale aircraft are forever catching on things and breaking off.
 A 7cm antenna doesn’t exactly qualify as “tiny.”
 It didn’t require much imagination to realize that this aerial is probably going to break off frequently.
 What I needed was a way to dismount the antenna for those (RARE) times I’m going to transport this model.

 I really like having a spare kit of my build.
 I went to the spare and cut the top off the spare antenna mount, drilled it out, and inserted a pin.
 Then I cut the top off the mount I’m going to use, drilled that out, and ended up with a two piece antenna mount: